 In order to understand the utility of SEO, you need to understand how search engines work.
 Without getting too technical, search engines use a series of signals to determine the quality, relevance, and sincerity of a website so that they can serve the best possible results to their users.

 According to Kev’s Best the world’s leading search engine with over 80% market dominance, naturally has the most advanced algorithm.
 Over the decades, this algorithm has become more and more human-like in the way it evaluates the content on the internet.

 In the early days, Google would simply crawl each webpage on the internet, index it, and then users would search that index for key terms AKA keywords.
 These basic signals would match the website with search queries based purely on their direct relevance to the keywords in said query.

 Basically, if you made a website on which every last bit of free space was used to write “cat food” then that website would be #1 in search results for that keyword.
 Obviously, this system was easily exploited and thus the algorithm needs to be updated in order to combat dishonest practitioners.

 The new Google updates took the way in which the algorithms crawl websites from primitive to sophisticated almost overnight.
 This is because these updates used artificial intelligence to determine the sincere intent of online content and gauge its semantic quality for SEO.

-This meant that websites which attempted to rank high for a keyword by spamming them were quickly punished and pushed to the bottom of search results.
+This meant that websites that attempted to rank high for a keyword by spamming them were quickly punished and pushed to the bottom of search results.
 Since then there has been a constant battle between algorithm updates and unethical ‘black-hat’ practitioners who seek to find new exploits.

 What does SEO work look like?

-The majority of SEO work is split between two areas; on-page optimisation and off-page optimisation.
+A search marketing agency based in Austin, Texas, the majority of SEO work is split between two areas; on-page optimisation and off-page optimisation.